Cohutta Wilderness: Hydrology, ecology, and climate

 The Cohutta Wilderness and the range is home to two major rivers, the Conasauga River and the Jacks River, along with the headwaters of dozens of tributaries that flow through the rugged landscape such as Bear Creek, Mill Creek, Tumbling Creek, Rough Creek, Emery Creek, Holly Creek, Fightingtown Creek, and Mountaintown Creek.
 The Conasauga River, one of the most biodiverse rivers in North America, supports more aquatic species than the Columbia and Colorado River watersheds combined, making it an ecological treasure.
 The river is home to over 90 species of fish such as endangered darters, shiners, and 25 surviving species of freshwater mussels.
 The upper portion of the Conasauga River that is located within the Cohutta Mountains is also one of the cleanest and clearest rivers of its size in the Southern Appalachians from a sedimentation standpoint.
 The headwaters of the Conasauga River originate within the Cohutta Wilderness at an elevation of approximately 3600 ft, where the river begins as a cold spring and flows northward into Tennessee.
 The Jacks River features numerous waterfalls, Class V whitewater, and deep blue swimming holes, including the renowned Jacks River Falls.
 Both of these rivers compromise two of the state's most prolific wild trout streams, which meander through rocky gorges, cascades, bluffs, and often flash flood the wilderness during periods of heavy rain.
 Three species of trout were stocked prior to wilderness designation including non-native rainbow trout, brown trout, and the endemic native Southern Appalachian brook trout and coosa bass.

 The wilderness is also home to many mammal species such as white-tailed deer, black bear, bobcat, red fox, coyote, raccoon, opossum, skunk, red squirrel, gray squirrel, chipmunk, beaver, river otter, bats, and wild boar.
 The uplands and coves provide habitat for turkey, ruffled grouse, and eastern whip-poor-will.

 Due to the wilderness's geographical location on the Appalachian flyway, more than 100 bird species have been identified in the area such as hawk, owl, herons, blackbirds, ducks, eagles, sparrows, hummingbirds, juncos, mourning doves, chimney swifts, eastern phoebes, barn swallows, blue jays, indigo buntings, cardinals, towhees, sparrows, chickadees, thrushes, warblers, and geese.

 Reptile species such as the eastern copperhead, timber rattlesnakes, watersnakes, box turtles and Amphibians such as frogs, toads, newts and salamanders are also common.
 Being situated in the Southern Appalachians, a global hotspot for salamander diversity, the wilderness is home to 14 known salamander species.
 The Tumbling and Fightingtown creek watersheds in the eastern edge of the Cohutta range are also home to the Appalachian endemic eastern hellbender.

 However, many large species once lived in the area but were extirpated by land-use and hunting changes brought about by European colonization.
-These include bison, elk, mountain lion, gray wolf, red wolf, fisher, peregrine falcon, and several species of fish.
+These include bison, elk, cougar, Eastern wolf, red wolf, fisher, peregrine falcon, and several species of fish.